yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 ### Branding

 Mozilla went through a [rebranding](https://blog.mozilla.org/opendesign/firefox-the-evolution-of-a-brand/) in 2019 where it seemed like everything new that Mozilla was working on had the Firefox branding attached.
-Mozilla has since shown more restraint, with its VPN product using the name "Mozilla VPN", but it seems like they were unable to resist attaching the Firefox name to a feature that if anything, weakens the master brand.
+Mozilla has since shown more restraint, with its VPN product using the name "Mozilla VPN", but it seems like they were unable to resist attaching the Firefox name to a feature that if anything, weakens the masterbrand.

 #### Why Rebrand the AwesomeBar?
 {:.no_toc}

 Two months ago, when Firefox Suggest features started trickling into Firefox Nightly, I [opened a bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1725290) because I saw a *Firefox Suggest* label in my address bar even though I had opted out of search suggestions.
 I had assumed then that Firefox Suggest was an addition to Firefox's existing functionality.

-Firefox developers responded that Firefox Suggest relabels the AwesomeBar features under the new term.
+Firefox developers responded that Firefox Suggest relabels the AwesomeBar features under the new label.

 >Firefox Suggest is what we're labeling bookmarks/history now.
 They're "suggestions" from Firefox as opposed to suggestions from your search engine.